PatrickFreyy/PlanIt/docs/usecase2.md

 # Use Case: Create Event
 ## 1 Brief Description

 The user can create an event by using the UI.
-This event can be a private appointment or a public event, its main purpose is to block a time span in the calendar.

 ## 2 Flow of Events

 ### 2.1 Basic Flow

-  1. opens calendar
+  1. User opens calendar
-  2. presses a button to initialize creation process
+  2. User presses a button to initialize creation process
-  3. types in parameters like time occupation used to create event object
+  3. Client opens window for event creation
+  4. User fills out empty fiels of created window
-  4. new event gets saved in local storage
+  5. Client saves new event in local storage and closes window

 #### 2.1.1 Activity Diagram

 ![OUCD]
 ### 2.2 Alternative Flows

-  There is no alternative flow.
-The only alternative is a different usecase.
+  (n/a)

 ## 3 Special Requirements